Neoliberalism: New Zealand

 In New Zealand, neoliberal economic policies were implemented under the Fourth Labour Government led by Prime Minister David Lange.
 These neoliberal policies are commonly referred to as Rogernomics, a portmanteau of "Roger" and "economics", after Lange appointed Roger Douglas minister of finance in 1984.

 Lange's government had inherited a severe balance of payments crisis as a result of the deficits from the previously implemented two-year freeze on wages and prices by preceding Prime Minister Robert Muldoon, who had also maintained an exchange rate many economists now believe was unsustainable.
 The inherited economic conditions lead Lange to remark "We ended up being run very similarly to a Polish shipyard."
 On 14 September 1984, Lange's government held an Economic Summit to discuss the underlying problems with New Zealand's economy, which lead to calls for dramatic economic reforms previously proposed by the Treasury Department.

 A reform program consisting of deregulation and the removal of tariffs and subsidies was put in place.
 This had an immediate effect on New Zealand's agricultural community, who were hit hard by the loss of subsidies to farmers.
 A superannuation surcharge was introduced, despite having promised not to reduce superannuation, resulting in Labour losing support from the elderly.
 The financial markets were also deregulated, removing restrictions on interests rates, lending and foreign exchange.
 In March 1985, the New Zealand dollar was floated.
 Additionally, a number of government departments were converted into state-owned enterprises, which lead to significant job losses: 3,000 within the Electricity Corporation; 4,000 within the Coal Corporation; 5,000 within the Forestry Corporation; and 8,000 within the New Zealand Post.

 New Zealand became a part of the global economy.
 The focus in the economy shifted from the productive sector to finance as a result of zero restrictions on overseas money coming into the country.
 Finance capital outstripped industrial capital and the manufacturing industry suffered approximately 76,000 job losses.

 Middle East

 Beginning in the late 1960s, a number of neoliberal reforms were implemented in the Middle East.
-Egypt is frequently linked to the implementation of neoliberal policies, particularly with regard to the 'open-door' policies of President Anwar Sadat throughout the 1970s, and Hosni Mubarak's successive economic reforms between 1981 and 2011.
+For instance, Egypt is frequently linked to the implementation of neoliberal policies, particularly with regard to the 'open-door' policies of President Anwar Sadat throughout the 1970s, and Hosni Mubarak's successive economic reforms between 1981 and 2011.
 These measures, known as al-Infitah, were later diffused across the region.
 In Tunisia, neoliberal economic policies are associated with former president and de facto dictator Zine El Abidine Ben Ali; his reign made it clear that economic neoliberalism can coexist and even be encouraged by authoritarian states.
 Responses to globalisation and economic reforms in the Gulf have also been approached via a neoliberal analytical framework.